 2.1.3 Transmission media

 Data transmissions are made in the VHF maritime mobile band.
-Data transmissions should default to AIS 1 and AIS 2 unless specified by a channel management command, Messages 20, 22 or digital selective calling (DSC) telecommand, as described in § 3.18 Annex 8 and § 3.1 Annex 3.
+Data transmissions should default to AIS 1 and AIS 2 unless specified by a channel management command.

 2.1.4 Multi-channel operation

 The AIS should be capable of receiving on two parallel channels and transmitting on four independent channels in accordance with § 4.1.
 Two separate TDMA receiving processes should be used to simultaneously receive on two independent frequency channels.
 One TDMA transmitter should be used to alternate TDMA transmissions on four independent frequency channels.